Updated weekly · Independent reviews · 2026 edition

 The app stores list tens of thousands of health and fitness apps.
 Most "best app" lists ranking them are thin, rarely updated, and quietly sorted by affiliate commission rather than quality.
 Anyone who has downloaded a five-star "top pick" only to delete it a week later knows the problem: the listicle was never tested.

-Our methodology — how we test and score every app
+How do we test and score every fitness tracking app?

 • Nutrition & weight loss — logged meals weighed on a kitchen scale and cross-checked against the USDA FoodData Central database.